-- (1) For the purposes of this Act, a close relative of a victim who dies or is injured as a consequence of the commission of an offence, is a person who, immediately before the offence was committed, was - (a) a parent, grandparent or step-parent of the victim; - (b) the spouse or a de facto partner of the victim; or - (c) a child, grandchild or stepchild of the victim. - (2) The presumptions of parentage in the Family Court Act 1997Part 5 Division 11 Subdivision 3 operate, and section 193 of that Act operates in respect of those presumptions, for the purposes of this Act.
+- For the purposes of this Act, a "close relative" of a victim who (1) dies or is injured as a consequence of the commission of an offence, is a person who, immediately before the offence was committed, was - a parent, grandparent or step-parent of the victim; (a) - the spouse or a de facto partner of the victim; or (b) - (c) a child, grandchild or stepchild of the victim. - The presumptions of parentage in the Family Court Act 1997 Part 5 Division 11 Subdivision 3 operate, and section 193 of that Act operates in respect of those presumptions, for the purposes of this Act.